adeola-praise/Energy_Fruit_Smoothie/README.md

 <br >
 The entire fruit choice of the user is stored and a smoothie is made.
 The total calorie value of the smoothie is returned and compared with some standard values that determine if the smoothie is a Low Energy Smoothie, Perfect Energy Smoothie or High Energy Smoothie.
 ## Why I Built this Project
-This project was built to help me to master the basics of C# programming language.
+This project was built to help me master the basics of C# programming language.
 Building this project has helped me implement my knowledge of: Classes, Methods, Access Modifiers, Lists, Loops, Exceptions, etc in C# programming.